fiendskrah/spopt/gsoc2025_proposal.md

 pedagogical value for the GSOC student, but the generalized implementation of the routing engine would enable the application of other route based models, i.e. optimization applications that require distances and durations from mapping services.
-Therefore a stretch goal for the GSOC student would be to additionally write code to leverage a generalized routing engine for other problems, such as the project described in the *School District Optimization for Exploratory
+Therefore, a stretch goal for the GSOC student would be to additionally write code to leverage a generalized routing engine for other problems, such as the project described in the *School District Optimization for Exploratory